hello-damiro/crystal-store/README.md

 **Day 3**: Studied `useContext`.

 **Day 4**: Noticed that I have not designed the UI of the cart.
-Spent half day, designing it, keeping in mind the implementation of `useContext` as it needs to encapsulate the components that will use the information it provided.
+Spent half day, designing and CSS styling it while keeping in mind the implementation of `useContext` as it needs to encapsulate the components that will use the information it provided.

 **Day 5**: I made `CartContext` to only cater the use of the shop page.
 It does not have the functionality of emptying, deleting, increasing and decresing of cart items quantity and length.
 I think, I need to spend another day to study `useReducer` for the implementation of those functionalities.

 ## Hooks Used

-- [X] `useState`
+- [x] `useState`
 - [x] `useEffect`
-- [X] `useContext`
+- [x] `useContext`

 </br>